 Scroll Top

-This page is updated to follow developments with the proposed sale of National Forest lands in Rabun County.
+This page includes an archived timeline of developments with the proposed sale of National Forest lands in Rabun County from 2019-2020.

 You can read more background and details about this issue in our “Forest Service Land Sale” blog posts: Part IPart II.